igor-golubovich/terraform/test/README.md

-# 04. GitOps by Igor Golubovich.
+# 04.GitOps by Igor Golubovich

 ## Repository